 County departments' capital projects are organized alphabetically in this book.
-Each project includes a brief description, budget code (control) number, purpose, location, the cost summary and cash flow schedule for each of the years 2014 - 2019, the project detail, tentative financing plan, and status.
+Each project includes a brief description, the cost summary and cash flow schedule for each of the years 2015-2020, the project detail, tentative financing plan, and status.
 Estimated debt service is calculated based on the cash flow schedule for those projects indicating the use of borrowing to finance the project in whole or in part.